SSWConsulting/SSW.Rules.Content/rules/dones-do-your-dones-include-a-url/rule.md

 ### Ensure others have permission

-It is a common problem where someone CCed will not have permissions to see a file and the sender knows this.
+It is a common problem where someone CC'd will not have permissions to see a file and the sender knows this.
 You should still add the link but inform the recipient.

 **Scenario: Recipient doesn't have permissions**